Minors and resolutions of non-commutative schemes: Introduction

 In Section \ref{s1} we review some key results on localizations of abelian and triangulated categories used in this article.
 In Section \ref{s2} we discuss the theory of non-commutative schemes, elaborating in particular a proof of the result characterizing the triangulated category $\per(\kA)$ of perfect complexes over a non-commutative scheme $(X, \kA)$ as the category of \emph{compact objects} of the unbounded derived category of quasi-coherent sheaves $\cD(\kA)$ (Theorem \ref{perf}).
 Section \ref{s3} is devoted to the definition of a minor $(X, \kA)$ of a non-commutative scheme $(X, \kB)$ and the study of relations between $(X, \kA)$ and $(X, \kB)$.
-In Section \ref{s4} we elaborate the theory of \emph{strongly Gorenstein} non-commutative schemes and the final Section \ref{s5} deals with various properties of non-commutative curves.
+In Section~\ref{3a} we introduce the notion of \emph{quasi-hereditary} \ncss, which generalizes the notions of quasi-hereditary semiprimary rings \citep{cps,dr} and quasi-hereditary orders \citep{ko1} and study their properties.
+In Section \ref{s4} we elaborate the theory of \emph{strongly Gorenstein} non-commutative schemes.
+Section \ref{s5} deals with non-commutative curves.
+In particular, we study here hereditary non-commutative curves.
+In the final Section \ref{konig}, as an application of the elaborated technique, we construct a categorical resolution for any (reduced) \ncc\ (Theorem~\ref{k1}).
+We call it \emph{K\"onig resolution}, since it is an analogue of the construction proposed by K\"onig \citep{ko2}.
+If this curve is rational, we construct a tilting complex, which shows that this categorical resolution can be realized as the derived category of modules over a finite dimensional quasi-hereditary algebra (Theorem~\ref{tilt}).
+In particular, it gives an estimate of the Rouquier dimension of the perfect derived category of coherent sheaves over a \ncc\ (Corollary~\ref{ti2}).
+For ``usual'' (commutative) curves this result is contained in \citep{bdg}.